Sign up to explore more

-Discover the Global Legacy and Lineage of the Travers Surname
+Discover the Global Legacy of the Travers Surname

 The Travers surname has its roots in England and Ireland, deriving from the Old French term "travers," meaning to cross.
 Historically, it was likely a topographical name for someone living near a bridge or ford.
 By the medieval period, Travers had become a recognized surname, establishing itself prominently in both English and Irish genealogical records.